EICR Maldon Landlords Electrical Inspections & Certificates

 If you’re a landlord letting a property in Maldon, an Electrical Installation Condition Report is an essential requirement to ensure the electrical system is safe for your tenants and doesn’t pose a fire risk to your property.

-By law, EICR’s must be carried out at the start of each new tenancy or every five years.
-A qualified electrical will inspect every element of the electrical system.
+By law, EICRs must be carried out at the start of each new tenancy or every five years.
+A qualified electrician will inspect every element of the electrical system.
 Each part is passed, given a recommendation or failed.
-The part will need repairing so the EICR certification can be issued.
+The part will need to be repaired so that the EICR certification can be issued.

-Once you have the certificate in hand, you can show your tenants, letting agent and insurer your electrical system is safe, and you’re renting your property legally.
+Once you have the certificate in hand, you can show your tenants, letting agent and insurer that your electrical system is safe and you’re renting your property legally.

 Electrical Installation Condition Reports (EICR)